ted-spence-avalara/developer-dot/avatax/dev-guide/product-taxability/mapping-items-to-tax-code.md

 ]
 </pre>

-The line <code>"description”</code> is a string that will specify additional details about the product, like a name, color, size, etc.
+The line <code>description</code> is a string that will specify additional details about the product, like a name, color, size, etc.

 Some jurisdictions may have regulations pertaining to quantity and amount values.
-For example, in certain jurisdictions in New York clothing items under $110.00 can be nontaxable.
+For example, in certain jurisdictions in New York clothing items under $110.00 can be non-taxable.

-In Tennessee  a special tax applied when the value of a single physical item (Quantity of 1) has a value exceeding $1,600, up to the value of $3,200.
+In Tennessee, a special tax applied when the value of a single physical item (Quantity of 1) has a value exceeding $1,600, up to the value of $3,200.

 Examples:
 <ul class="dev-guide-list">